MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/thirty-day-new-user-conversion-report.md

 ![thirty-day New User Conversion Report Table](media/tutorials/thirty-day-new-user-conversion-report-table.png)

-The Thirty-day New User Conversion Report illustrates the percentage of players in a given cohort, who spent money in the game during their first 30 days.
+The Thirty Day New User Conversion Report illustrates the percentage of players in a given cohort, who spent money in the game during their first 30 days.

 A cohort of players is formed *every day* by grouping newly-registered players.
 Cohort size indicates the number of players in a cohort.